-ESFA advise that this guidance will be kept under active review and updated regularly with further developments.
-We will update this page as this happens.
+ESFA advise that this guidance will be kept under active review and updated regularly as further developments occur.

-If you are struggling to contact your Skills Coach/Designated Tutor, then please contact B&FC's Apprenticeship Delivery Managers:
+If you cannot contact your Skills Coach/Designated Tutor then please call our Apprenticeship Delivery Managers:

 If I need to self-isolate, what will happen to my apprenticeship?

-As long as you feel well enough then you can continue your apprenticeship through online learning.
-If you are too ill to undertake learning then other options could include:
+As long as you feel well enough then delivery can continue through online learning.
+If you are too ill to undertake any learning then other options could include the following:

 - A formal break in learning of 4 weeks or more.
-This will result in the planned end-date of your apprenticeship being rescheduled.
+This will result in the planned end-date of your apprenticeship being re-planned.

-- Re-scheduling planned assessment activity for a later date.
+- Re-scheduling the planned assessment activity for a later date.

 I need to take care of myself/a family member.
 Can I continue my apprenticeship learning at home?

-Yes, this will be possible.
+Yes, this will usually be possible.
 Please discuss this with your Skills Coach or Designated Tutor.

-My employer is enforcing a work from home policy and my classroom provision has been withdrawn.
+My employer is enforcing a ‘work from home’ policy.
 What are my options?

 My employer is asking me to take a period of leave, or I have been told I will be “furloughed” under the job retention scheme.
 What happens to my apprenticeship during that time?